IgniteUI/igniteui-docfx/en/components/themes/misc/bootstrap-theming.md

 );
 ```

-As you can see most of the colors in their palette overlap the colors in the palettes of Ignite UI.
-Thus, we can simply map the Bootstrap theme colors with our light or dark bootstrap palette colors.
+As you can see most of the colors in the Bootstrap palette overlap with the colors defined in the Bootstrap palette of Ignite UI for Angular.
+Hence, we can simply map the Bootstrap theme colors to our light or dark bootstrap palette colors.

-First, we are going to define Sass variables for the [`$light-bootstrap-palette`]({environment:sassApiUrl}/index.html#variable-light-bootstrap-palette) colors:
+First, we are going to define Sass variables that extract values from the [`$light-bootstrap-palette`]({environment:sassApiUrl}/index.html#variable-light-bootstrap-palette):

 ```scss
 // Colors from the Ignite UI light bootstrap color palette